 If camping is not your thing?
 Check below for other Ayers Rock accommodations.

-We would still recommend driving from Alice Springs which gives you an amazing perspective of the Australia outback, and just how big this country is!
-At Erldunda, there’s a variety of accommodation options – camping, powered and unpowered caravan sites, backpacker’s accommodation (very basic) and very nice motel rooms.
+We would still recommend driving from Alice Springs which gives you an amazing perspective of the Australian outback, and just how big this country is!
+At Erldunda, there’s a variety of accommodation options – camping, powered and unpowered caravan sites, backpacker’s accommodation (very basic), and very nice motel rooms.

 If you are looking for great accommodation options in Alice Springs, check the latest prices and options here.

-- If you are up for a longer road trip you could drive the Stuart Highway if you’re coming up from Sydney, Melbourne or Adelaide.
-This is still a sealed route and well trafficked.
+- If you are up for a long road trip you could drive the Stuart Highway if you’re coming up from Sydney, Melbourne, or Adelaide.
+This is still a sealed route and well-trafficked.